Tzolkinex

 Because of the non-integer number of anomalistic month each eclipse varies in type, i.e. total vs. annular, and greatly varies in length.
 From remainder of 0.31081, being near 1/3, every third tzolkinex comes close to an even number of anomalistic months, but occurs during a different season, and in the opposite hemisphere, thus they may be of the same type (annular vs. total) but otherwise do not have a similar character.

 Details

 It was first studied by George van den Bergh (1951).
-The name Tzolkinex was suggested by Felix Verbelen (2001) as its length is nearly 10 Tzolk'ins (260-day periods).
+The name was suggested by Felix Verbelen (2001) because its length is nearly 10 Tzolk'ins (260-day periods).

 It alternates hemispheres with each cycle, occurring at alternating nodes, each successive occurrence is one saros less than the last.